ai-cfia/nachet-backend/docs/nachet-manage-folders.md

 ### /create-dir

-The `create-dir` route need a folder_name and create the folder in database and in Azure Blob storage.
+The `create-dir` route needs a `folder_name` and creates the folder in the database and in Azure blob storage.

 ### /get-directories

-The `get-directories` route retreives all user directories from the database with their pictures as a json.
-There is 4 different cases for the pictures :
+The `get-directories` route retreives all user directories from the database with their pictures as a JSON.
+There are 4 different cases for the pictures :

 | **is_verified \\ inference_exist** | **false**              | **true**             |
 |------------------------------------|----------------------|-----------------------|